afarra6/godOSC/README.md

 # OSCMessage
 A convenience node for creating an OSC message.
 This can be placed anywhere within your scene but an OSCClient must be present to work.
 Again, make sure to *extend* the script on the OSC message to add your own code.

-Use the method update_message(value) where the value can be either an array or a discrete value to send a message using the OSCMessage node.
+Use the method send_message(value) where the value can be either an array or a discrete value to send a message using the OSCMessage node.